Chapter 8. Execution Model and Tool Catalog¶

 What matters is not how rich the example is.
 What matters is that the tool is not executed directly from the model's choice.

-If a tool result is too raw, the model gets space for dangerous improvisation again.
+If a tool result is too raw, the model gets dangerous room for improvisation again.

 A good result is: